Tool Reference

 Name Type Required Description

-resource_type enum Yes The type of resource for which to retrieve the JSON schema.
+resource_type enum Yes The resource type for which to retrieve the JSON schema.

 Description:

-The get_json_schema tool returns the complete JSON schema definition for the specified Blindata resource type.
-This schema contains essential metadata including property definitions, validation rules, required fields, and version information that is necessary for creating or updating resources using the write_resource tool.
+The get_json_schema tool returns the bundled JSON schema for the requested resource type.
+Use it to inspect property definitions, validation rules, required fields, and schema version before calling write_resource.

 The returned schema includes: